How to Rebuild a Dysfunctional Team - Facilitation Guide - The Big Bang Partnership

 Design team planning for a new project

-When you’re doing your introduction, it’s important that you flag that being a high performing team is also about well-being, it’s about relationships.
+When you’re doing your introduction, flag that being a high performing team is also about well-being, it’s about relationships.
 It is not just about doing and achieving.
 It is about people feeling that this is an amazing place to come to work.
 These are amazing people to work with, and they can all do amazing things together.

 After the introduction, objectives, warm up and ground rules, it’s time to get into creating a shared team vision.